PLT-Columbia/Assignment-0/README.md

 * Log in to GitHub with your UNI username, and accept the invitation.
 Once you accept the invitation, the repository will be created for you, and you will then have write access.

 ## Submission
-Write your UNI and GitHub username in the [uni.txt](uni.txt) file.
-Commit and push the file.
+Please add your Columbia UNI and GitHub username in the [uni.txt](uni.txt) file we have created, and make sure to commit and push this file in your final submission.

 ## Piazza